SpareBank1/designsystem/packages/ffe-account-selector-react/README.md

 npm run build
 npm start
 ```

-A local instance of `component-overview` with live reloading will run at http://localhost:1234/.

 Example implementations using the latest versions of all components are also available at https://sparebank1.github.io/designsystem.